facebook pixel

 • More contagious than the flu

-• May cause multisystem inflammatory syndrome in children.
-May cause long-term side effects, called “Long COVID,” which can include a range of symptoms that can last for weeks or months after infection.
+• May cause long-term side effects, called “Long COVID” which can include a range of symptoms that can last for weeks or months after infection

 BOTH

-• Spread by large and small particles from coughing, sneezing or talking and inhaled into the lungs.
-People can be contagious, even without symptoms.
+• Spread by large and small particles from coughing, sneezing, or talking and inhaled into the lungs

-• Overlapping symptoms include fever, chills, cough, shortness of breath, difficulty breathing, fatigue, sore throat, runny and stuffy nose, muscle pain, body aches, headache, vomiting or diarrhea.
+• Overlapping symptoms include: fever, chills, cough, shortness of breath, difficulty breathing, fatigue, sore throat, runny and stuffy nose, muscle pain, body aches, headache, vomiting, diarrhea

-• Severe complications may include pneumonia, respiratory distress, respiratory failure, sepsis and cardiac distress.
+• Complications: pneumonia, respiratory distress, respiratory failure, sepsis, cardiac distress